OmeshR/CS-Transport-Order/README.md

 ![image](https://github.com/user-attachments/assets/dae85f35-2a61-4ffe-8c7c-5cd03a9ae63d)
 ![image](https://github.com/user-attachments/assets/a51c2a42-e5b7-4855-b12a-ac577090a259)

 9. Use the temporarily created excel sheet to send out the transport order to the cab company.
-REFER BELOW TO SEE WHAT INFORMATION WIL BE ADDED AUTOMATICALLY.
+REFER BELOW TO SEE WHAT INFORMATION WILl BE ADDED AUTOMATICALLY.
 ![image](https://github.com/user-attachments/assets/37e5bc13-0a47-412a-8d3f-1a9ecee0ad1c)